Xilinx/VMC_Help/AIE/PLIO/README.md

 Note that you can also use the "--pl-freq=_value_" AI Engine Compiler option in the Vitis Model Composer Hub block to specify the interface frequency (in MHz) for all PLIOs in the design.

+## Constraints
+You can specify location constraints for PLIO blocks.